AUDIE CORNISH, HOST:

 REEVES: Reports say one of the two dead was killed on the ground.
 The other was the pilot, Peter Barnes.
 Barnes was a highly experienced aviator, who's flown in Britain and the United States.
 He's flown air ambulances and in the movies, including the James Bond thriller "Die Another Day."
 Today, he was heading for an airfield north of London but diverted, possibly because of bad weather.
 This is London's first recorded fatal chopper crash.

 There are many hundreds of helicopter flights every month over this densely populated capital.
 Aviation authorities say strict rules apply.
 They say they regularly warn pilots about tall structures.
-Kate Huey is the member of parliament for the area where the crash happened.
+Kate Hoey is the member of Parliament for the area where the crash happened.
 She says those rules may need reviewing.

-KATE HUEY: We will need a real inquiry into the increasing numbers of helicopters that are flying around London coupled with the fact that there are so many new tall buildings.
+KATE HOEY: We will need a real inquiry into the increasing numbers of helicopters that are flying around London, coupled with the fact that there are so many new tall buildings.

 REEVES: Philip Reeves, NPR News, London.

 CORNISH: This is NPR.
 Transcript provided by NPR, Copyright NPR.